MRes Primary Care (Web-based Learning) / Course details

 - View tabs

 - View full page

 Health Promotion Theory & Methods

 This module is relevant to a range of professions within healthcare services, voluntary sector or Non-Government Agencies.
-The module builds on the mandatory introductory unit in providing a background to the key principles of public health as well as health promotion theory.
+The module provides a background to the key principles of public health as well as health promotion theory.
 There is opportunity for students to develop transferable skills and knowledge for inter-sectoral working, asset based approaches, and evaluation.
 This course unit covers material that will be helpful to staff from the NHS as well as more traditional Local Authority roles to fulfil their public health remit.
-The unit is internationally relevant and using examples and case studies to demonstrate concepts and application in a range of country settings.
+The unit is internationally relevant and uses examples and case studies to demonstrate concepts and application in a range of country settings.

 This module provides a good grounding in the basic theory and practice of health promotion and prevention of ill health.
 In the unit we start by examining personal and professional perspectives in health and how these impact on individuals, communities and wider populations.
 We cover principle methods and approaches to the development, planning and evaluation of health interventions whilst considering both the intended outcomes and potential unintended consequences for health inequalities.
 The course unit is complementary to a number of modules on the MPH and MRes.
 In particular the unit is relevant to Working with Communities and Intercultural Public Health.

 Students choosing Health Promotion Theory and Methods will need to be available for the face to face/online teaching sessions that will be in the timetable.
 These will be delivered on campus at the University of Manchester as well as online.
 The teaching sessions will involve live webinars, presentations and discussions.
 This is an interactive online course.
 Students must work through the online course material.
 Students are encouraged to use the Blackboard discussion boards to ask questions and check their understanding of the course material.